Janssena/DeepCompartmentModels.jl/README.md

 **Installing the DeepCompartmentModels package**

-After installing julia run the `julia` command in an open command line or bash window to launch a julia REPL.
+After installing julia, run the `julia` command in an open command line or bash window to launch a julia REPL.
 Enter the following commands:

 ```julia